BrianGalfond1/OTE/README.md

-��# Okta Technical Exercise 2 - By Brian Galfond
+��# Okta Technical Exercise 2 (programmed in React js) - By Brian Galfond

 A few notes to help with testing: